 The term “Quick Wins” is open to interpretation.
-I have sat on many teams that term every opportunity (some call problems) that they see in a There are many ways to organize your lean six sigma processe...
-Learn More... as a “Quick Win”.
+I have sat on many teams that term every opportunity (some call problems) that they see in a process as a “Quick Win”.
 This is because it is innate in us to want to “solve the problem now” because we are sure that we have the solution and it doesn’t need to be analyzed further.
 What we may not have defined yet may be the interdependencies in the inputs in the process.
-My experience especially with new Six Sigma team that come from a Lean background is that determining significant inputs by analyzing metrics through A Multi-Vari analysis is a graphical tool, which, through lo... and/or In the context of Design of Experiments (DOE), center point...
+My experience especially with new Six Sigma tools team levels that come from a Lean background is that determining significant inputs by analyzing metrics through A Multi-Vari analysis is a graphical tool, which, through lo... and/or In the context of Design of Experiments (DOE), center point...
 (In the context of Design of Experiments (DOE), center point...) scares the “bejeezus” out of a lot of people!
 It is a lot easier to make a judgment call, point at what you think is the target and hope that you hit it.

 But I digress.
 Defining “Quick Wins” was the question that was posed.
 How do I define what is considered a quick win?
 My definition is based in one sense on already accepted best practices that have been analyzed and risk managed.
 I find that in most of my Lean and Six Sigma projects that accepted standards are not controlled therefore they are not followed.
 They are effective improvements that do not need to be reinvented in our Lean and/or Six Sigma project.
 They just need to be controlled.